git-mastery/website/content/docs/setup/git-mastery-setup.md

 To ensure that you have setup your local machine correctly to start using Git Mastery, we have prepared a diagnostic exercise for you to verify.

-Fork the [`diagnostics` repository](https://github.com/git-mastery/diagnostic/fork) and keep the repository name as it is.

 Download the exercise to your local machine.

 ```sh